MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-using.md

 # Create and send messages

-You can create actionable messages and send it through incoming webhook or Office 365 connector.
+You can create actionable messages and send it through Incoming Webhook or Office 365 connector.

 ## Create actionable messages